AlgoDoggo/c3_hackalgo/README.md

 `nmp install` will install the dependencies in your folder.
 `npm run start` will run index.js.
 Just comment / uncomment the functions you want to run.

-If you want to deploy your own app just run createApp then copy the appID that will show in the console in ./constants/appIndex
+If you want to deploy your own app just run `npm run create-app` then copy the appID that will show in the console in ./constants/appIndex

 ### Screenshot example